 What is a HarpMood?

-HarpMood is not a kind of spiritual background music to quieten the deliberation of mind and create a beneficial atmosphere for meditation.
-The sounds are the actual individual communication, in which resonance is exchanged.
-Therefore the sequence of tones of the HarpMood are different for everyone, because everyone is unique as a living human being.
+HarpMood is not a kind of spiritual background music to quieten the deliberations of mind and create a beneficial atmosphere for meditation.
+The sounds are the communication in which the resonance is exchanged.
+Therefore the experience of the tones of the HarpMood is different for everyone, because everyone is unique as a living human being.

 You will find an explanation of the other meditations and instruments here.